brechtbilliet/brechtbilliet.github.io/_posts/2022-09-21-simple-angular-dialogs-with-the-cdk.md

 ## The goal of this article

-In the [Angular routed dialogs](https://blog.brecht.io/routed-angular-dialogs/) article, the benefits of having dialogs behind routes is explained.
+In the [Angular routed dialogs](https://blog.brecht.io/routed-angular-dialogs/) article I wrote a while ago, the benefits of having dialogs behind routes is explained.
 We can consider dialogs as pages just like we would consider other components that are connected to routes as pages.
-In that Angular routed dialogs article we see different approaches of handling dialogs and we focus on the benefits of putting dialogs behind routes.
+In the previous article we see different approaches of handling dialogs and we focus on the benefits of putting dialogs behind routes.

 ### Some context

-We will continue from the context of that [Angular routed dialogs](https://blog.brecht.io/routed-angular-dialogs/) article.
+We will continue from the context of that [Angular routed dialogs](https://blog.brecht.io/routed-angular-dialogs/) article:
-We have a `UsersComponent` that will display a list of users, and a `UsersDetailComponent` that will display the details of that user.
-The `UsersDetailComponent` wants to use our custom dialog called `MyDialogComponent` to render the details of a specific user in a dialog.
-We use the same setup as the [Angular routed dialogs](https://blog.brecht.io/routed-angular-dialogs/) article so we might want to read that first.
+We have a `UsersComponent` that will display a list of users, and a `UsersDetailComponent` that will display the details of that use.
+When clicking in the list of users on a specific user we want to open its details.
+The `UsersDetailComponent` wants to use our custom component called `MyDialogComponent` to render the details of a specific user in a nice dialog.
+We use the same setup as the [Angular routed dialogs](https://blog.brecht.io/routed-angular-dialogs/) article so if you didn't read that one yet, you might want to read that first.
 This article focusses on the actual dialog, not on the application structure itself.
 In this article we are going to focus on how we can tackle real dialog functionality with the Angular CDK.

 ## Why the Angular CDK?

-This library provided by Angular material is focussed on behavior.
+This library provided by Angular Material is focussed on behavior.
 It can provide us with 2 things that we can use for creating modals:
 - The **portal**: This is a piece of UI that can be dynamically rendered to an open slot on the page
-- The **overlay**: This is something we can use to create dialog behavior: It supports position strategies, we can configure a backdrop, and it has some basic functionality that we can use for our modal that we don't want to write ourselves.
+- The **overlay**: This is something we can use to create dialog behavior: It supports position strategies, we can configure a backdrop, and it has some basic functionalities that we can leverage for our modal that we don't want to write ourselves.
 Most importantly, it will render a div with a class `cdk-overlay-container` at the bottom of the `body`element where the dialog will be rendered in.
 That way, an overlay is never clipped by an `overflow: hidden` parent.